-Released as a spiritual successor to Demon’s Souls, Dark Souls has reinvented the RPG genre, focusing on the brutal and unforgiving experience with no room for mistake
+Released as a spiritual successor to Demon’s Souls, Dark Souls has reinvented the RPG genre, focusing on the brutal and unforgiving experience with no room for mistakes.

 Dark Souls takes place in the sprawling world of Lordran—a city with countless threats around every corner.
-Bonfires are your only friend, serving as checkpoints.
+A bonfire is your only friend, as it serves as a checkpoint.

-The games like Dark Souls mentioned below emphasize on the unforgiving but engaging combat system.
+The games mentioned below emphasize on the unforgiving but engaging combat system of Dark Souls.
 If you want a real challenge, take a look.

 Games Similar to Dark Souls